nspiller/template_data_pipelines/README.md

 git pull origin main

 # convert scripts to notebooks
-jupytext --sync scripts/*.py
+python src/create_notebooks.py
 ```

+Note that will result in an error, if you have modified any file other than those in the `notebooks` folder.
+To revert any changes, use `git status` to see which files have been modified and then `git reset --hard` to revert the changes.
+Then run the `git pull` command again.

 If `git` is not installed on your system, you will have to set up a new environment for the udpated code to avoid any conflicts.

-Note that `jupytext --sync` will update the paired `scripts/*py` and `notebooks/*ipynb` based on their time stamp.

 # Working with script files
 A convenient way to work with python code is via Jupyter notebooks,